 It can be frustrating to plan out a detailed clinical trial patient recruitment strategy only to have something not quite click.
 There are a few common mistakes recruiters make in the planning stage that can cause problems down the road — if you're not getting the results you're looking for, it's possible that you've made one of these errors.

-Luckily, most campaign issues are repairable — once you identify the problem.
-Once you've diagnosed the root issue, you can start troubleshooting and get your campaign back on track.
-These are some of the most common mistakes in clinical trial patient recruitment, with advice on how to fix them, too.
+Luckily, most campaign issues are repairable once you’ve identified the main problems.
+After diagnosing the root issue, you can start troubleshooting to get your campaign back on track.
+These are some of the most common mistakes in clinical trial patient recruitment, with advice on how to fix them.

 Audience research is one of the most important parts of putting together a clinical trial patient recruitment campaign.
 If your ads are getting low click-through rates, for example, the language you're using may not speak to your patient population.
 You may also have chosen imagery that doesn't match your patient population or capture the experience of living with their condition.

 Before you start your next campaign, consider conducting a patient session or survey to learn more about what it's like to live with the condition being studied, and how better treatments could help.
 You can also spend time on patient forums, blogs, and social media to get a sense of how patients talk about their condition.

 Working with patient advocacy groups and nonprofit organizations can also offer valuable insights into how patients will respond to both the goal and the logistics of your trial.
 Connecting with patient organizations, moderators of social media forums, and advocates also helps build trust.
 Partnering with these groups can open up dialogues around how to properly speak to your patient population.

 You're not running A/B tests effectively